Selling your eBay goods with Amazon FBA—is it worth it?

 When you use FBA you’re only paying Amazon to do the fulfillment.
 You have to pay to add insurance and signature verification and have returns shipped back to your Amazon inventory.

 Ultimately, Amazon want you to sell on their marketplace because they make more money that way.
-Amazon are happy to handle your fulfilment – for a price.
+Amazon are happy to handle your fulfillment—for a price.
 Fulfillment is more expensive for items not purchased on Amazon.
 FBA order handling is free for Amazon sellers and $1.90 for others.

-Kind of. eBay and its fulfilment arm eBay Enterprise demerged earlier this year. eBay Enterprise only offers fulfilment to enterprise clients. eBay does offer a limited Global Shipping Program for US sellers who ship international orders.
-On the other side, Amazon is a giant internet retailer with a global fulfilment network.
+Kind of. eBay and its fulfillment arm eBay Enterprise demerged in 2016. eBay Enterprise only offers fulfillment to enterprise clients. eBay does offer a limited Global Shipping Program for US sellers who ship international orders.
+On the other side, Amazon is a giant internet retailer with a global fulfillment network.
 Despite their best efforts, eBay struggle to compete with Amazon’s logistical supremacy.
-In short, eBay is an eCommerce marketplace that currently can’t offer the fulfilment services that small and medium businesses need.
+In short, eBay is an e-commerce marketplace that currently can’t offer the fulfillment services that small and medium businesses need.

 To sum it up…

-- Amazon FBA gets your product to the customer quicker
+- FBA gets your product to the customer quicker

 - No minimum inventory requirements

-- Amazon do the storage, packaging, pick & pack and shipping
+- Amazon handles the storage, packaging, pick & pack and shipping

 - FBA can provide a consistent customer experience